-If a student experiences difficulty in schoolwork, his/her teachers may form a Student Support Team that will help clarify problems and will consider making adjustments to the student's instructional program.
+A Student Support Team may be formed to address both the academic and non-academic needs of a student.
+The team will use a problem-solving process for decision-making that allows for modifications to the student's instructional program, which may include the implementation of interventions designed to address the unique needs and situation of the student, in order to help them on their path to achievement.
 Parent/legal guardians are invited to attend all SST meetings and will be informed of any recommendations.
-For more information, contact the Student Support Team Coordinator at the student's high school, or contact the Hall County Department of Student Services at 770-967-5846.
+For more information, contact the MTSS (Multi Tiered Student Supports) Coordinator at the student's school, or contact the Hall County Department of Student Services at 770-967-5846.